pawasjohari86/edx-platform/docs/en_us/course_authors/source/course_enrollment.rst

 * In addition to students, the enrollment count includes the course author, course team members, instructors, and course staff.
 (In order to work with a course, you must be enrolled in it.)

 * Students can unenroll from courses, and course authors and instructors can unenroll students when necessary.

-The enrollment count is for currently enrolled students, and does not include historically enrolled students.
+  **Note**: The enrollment count is for current enrollments, and does not include historically enrolled students.

 To view the enrollment count for a course: